SUB-Depth: Self-distillation and Uncertainty Boosting Self-supervised Monocular Depth Estimation: Conclusion

 \section{Conclusion}

-In this work, we presented a novel multi-task training framework for self-supervised monocular depth estimation, SUB-Depth.
+We presented a multi-task training framework for self-supervised monocular depth estimation, SUB-Depth.
 SUB-Depth extends the existing standard depth estimation framework with the introduction of self-distillation and uncertainty modelling.
 We introduce a teacher network and let the depth network be trained, not only for an image reconstruction task but also for a self-distillation task.
-We proposed task-dependent uncertainty and use respective uncertainty to weight losses for each task.
-Through visualising losses and uncertainty during training, we discovered that, initially the image reconstruction task contributes more than the self-distillation task, but quickly self-distillation becomes the prime task since the estimated regression uncertainty is much lower than photometric uncertainty.
+To find the optimal objective weights, we utilize task-dependent uncertainty to weight losses for each task.
+Through analysing losses and uncertainty during training, we discovered that, initially the image reconstruction task contributes more than the self-distillation task, but then self-distillation quickly becomes the primary task since the estimated regression uncertainty is much lower than photometric uncertainty.
 We retrained three representative approaches using SUB-Depth to validate the generalisation capability of our proposed framework, and all outperform their counterparts.
-Our SUB-Depth training framework exhibits substantial improvements over the current state-of-the-art model on the KITTI benchmark for all depth metrics. { }
+Our SUB-Depth training framework exhibits substantial improvements over the current state-of-the-art model on the KITTI benchmark for all depth metrics.

+\textbf{Acknowledgement}\\ The research presented in this paper was carried out on the High Performance Computing Cluster supported by the Research and Specialist Computing Support service at the University of East Anglia. .